|

 against the likes of you, the home quilter.

 "But the exhaustion extends only to the physical fabric that you got from the official source."
 Wrong.
 You have the right to use that fabric to make and sell things (see Precious Moments vs La Infantil, 971 F. Supp.
 66 (D.P.R.
-1997)) We sued Disney, Sanrio (Hello Kitty), United Media (Peanuts) and Major League Baseball over this issue. "...the *quilt design* ... is a separate work, with a separate copyright".
-A copyright exists ONLY is the work is sufficiently original.
+1997)) We sued Disney, Sanrio (Hello Kitty), United Media (Peanuts) and Major League Baseball in federal court over this same issue: the use of their licensed fabrics to make and sell items. "...the *quilt design* ... is a separate work, with a separate copyright".
+A copyright exists ONLY in the work is sufficiently original.
 The original "traditional blocks" used do not obtain copyright protection themselves if you use them in a new design; however the overall design may qualify for copyright protection if original enough.
+The problem is that public domain quilt patterns going back centuries are available on-line.
 "A license is contractual, so she can impose any terms in the contract that do not fly in the face of public policy or the basic statutory scheme of copyright."
 A contract exists only if there is agreement on the terms and is not really enforceable unless it is done in writing and signed by both parties.
 A number of courts have held a copyright owner may not impose restrictions greater than those allowed by federal law.
 This statement about being able to "impose any terms" is so very false it defies logic.
 Software companies are seeing their "license agreements" being struck down every day for this very reason (see End User License Agreements (EULAs) for more information).
 A number of courts that have addressed the validity of the shrinkwrap license have found them to be invalid, characterizing them as contracts of adhesion, unconscionable, and/or unacceptable pursuant to the Uniform Commercial Code.
 Step-Saver, 939 F.2d 91; Vault Corp. v.
 Quaid Software Ltd., 847 F.2d 255 (Sth Cir.
 1988).
 These courts have refused to recognize a bargain in shrinkwrap license that is not signed by the party against whom it is enforced.
 "If you make pictures of the finished quilt, then I think there is likely to be a problem..."
 That depends upon the purpose of the pictures.
 If you have made the quilt from a lawfully acquired pattern, that pattern purchase gives you the rights to the item made from that pattern.
 Your quilt; your pictures of your quilt.
 If you want to sell the quilt, copyright law specifically gives you permission to use pictures to sell it.
 "Finally, don't make money off anyone else's work" Why not?
 If you purchased the pattern you have that right.
 They voluntarily sold it to you.
 NASCAR drivers don't build their own cars; they buy Fords and Pontiacs and modify them.
 They have that right.
 Don't you think Ford dislikes when the race is won by a Pontiac?
 But imagine Ford saying "This car can only be used for non-commercial home use".
 Profit is a perfectly reasonable motive and is recognized under the law.
 In a follow-up post she says, "Again, it's not the creation of the potholders that matters, it's trying to sell them."
 Wrong, wrong, wrong.
 It is perfectly legal to do so and we have established that fact in lawsuits against Disney, Major League Baseball, Sanrio, and United Media (Peanuts).
 There is absolutely no court case that says otherwise. |

-| A third web site reference on the www.QuiltingBoard.com web site references the web site of Paul Rapp, an attorney, with a piece titled, Quilt This.
+A third web site reference on the www.QuiltingBoard.com web site references the web site of Paul Rapp, an attorney, with a piece titled, Quilt This.
 An interesting story with no false assertions about copyrights.
-Some attorneys don't mess it up. |
+Some attorneys do not mess it up. |

-| On the iVillage Garden Web web site (ths.gardenweb.com) a link to a GeoCities web site was posted about copying patterns.
+On the iVillage Garden Web web site (ths.gardenweb.com) a link to a GeoCities web site was posted about copying patterns.
 The lengthy 8-page link, by one Jennifer Tocker, is titled "Copyright FAQs for Knitters".
 She makes many of the the usual mistakes.
 For example. she is wrong when she says you need permission to sell an item made from a lawfully acquired pattern.
 She doesn't announce her bias but we suspect from her web site she designs and sells.
 She should be more open about this. |

-| As far as the web site Esty.com is concerned, it is overloaded with know-it-all crafters who insist they are correct but they c annot quite any law or court case to back them up.
+As far as the web site Esty.com is concerned, it is overloaded with know-it-all crafters who insist they are correct but they cannot quite any law or court case to back them up.
 They toss their arguments about without regard to verification.
 They misquote false facts with which they agree and summarily dismiss any thing that interferes with their deep dark little worlds.
 They want to believe the designer has more rights than allowed by law so they are incapable of engaging in intelligent dialog about any thing else. |

 We thought we had located a piece by a lawyer who properly addressed the copyright issues, but alas, this lawyer falls into the same trap as do the design sellers.